IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/The CI environment - Static validation.md

     1. Module should contain a [` .test `] folder.
     1. Module should contain a [` version.json `] file.
   - **.test folder**
-    1. Folder should contain one or more test files.
+    1. Folder should contain uno or more test files.
 - **Pipeline tests**
     1. Module should have a GitHub workflow.
     1. Module workflow should have trigger for cross-module references, if any.